GIScience/openrouteservice/docs/run-instance/example-setups/en_tomcat-10-ubuntu_22_04.md

-# Setup ORS v8 and v9 with Tomcat 10 on Ubuntu 22.04
+# Setup ORS v9 with Tomcat 10 on Ubuntu 22.04

-This guide will guide you how to set up openrouteservice with Java 17, Tomcat 10 and ORS v8 and v9.
+This guide will guide you how to set up openrouteservice with Java 17, Tomcat 10 and ORS v9.

 ::: info
 To the [german version](de_tomcat-10-ubuntu_22_04) of this tutorial.